Skip to main content

 • Equipment options: Choose a generator rated for more power than you think you will need.
 This is best determined by an electrician.

 • Getting connected: Use a heavy-duty, outdoor extension cord to connect electrical equipment to a portable generator.
 Be sure the cord is rated more than the sum of the power drawn by the connected appliances.
-Make sure the cord has no cuts or tears, and that the plug has all three prongs, especially a grounding pin.
-Do not run a portable generator indoors, nor connect a portable generator to your home's electrical wiring or electrical panel.
+Make sure the cord has no cuts or tears, and that the plug has all three prongs.
+Do not connect a portable generator to your home's electrical wiring or electrical panel.
 This can lead to serious injury or electrocution.

 Other Outage Tips & Checklists